St. Tammany Master Gardener Association

 (Rooting the Future)- Woodlake Elementary

+Master Gardeners work with several schools in the Parish to establish Legacy Gardens and support Arbor Day activities.
 Woodlake Elementary School Gardens - Approximately 400 Pre K - 3rd graders enrolled at Woodlake have the fun of learning about where their food comes from.
 Master Gardeners help with several plantings per school year of vegetables and herbs to give them the opportunity to dig in, plant, and harvest what they grow.
-We also like to give them a taste of their crops, that is, if the weather behaves and the critters don’t get to them first
+We also like to give them a taste of their crops, that is, if the weather behaves and the critters don’t get to them first.

 Slidell Boys and Girls Club